Low ATM trailers

 To apply for a vehicle type approval, you must first set up an account in ROVER and fill out an online application form.
 This includes all of the required information, documents and declaration so your application can be assessed.

-Note: Applications are not open yet.
-Applications for a vehicle type approval will commence on 1 July 2021.
+Note: While you can set up an account in ROVER, applications for vehicle type approvals are not open yet.
+Applications for a vehicle type approval are expected to start on 1 July 2021.

 Complying with your responsibilities

 The Department of Infrastructure, Transport, Regional Development and Communications (the department) monitors and enforces compliance with the RVS legislation.
 The department encourages voluntary compliance, and undertakes informed risk-based compliance activities to confirm compliance with the RVS legislation.

 - Low ATM trailers – Overview PDF: 761 KB